 Dr. Pearse Lyons was an Irish businessman & philanthropist with a background in brewing & distilling.
 Being a descendant of coopers, a love of whiskey was in his genes.
 In 1976, Lyons moved to Kentucky in the United States to work at a distillery.
 Four years later, he started Alltech, an agricultural business focused on yeast fermentation & animal feeds that grew to become a multi-billion dollar company.
 While Pearse Lyons may have made his name with Alltech, his interests never strayed far from whiskey.
 When you’re an Irishman who lives in Kentucky, it’s easy to maintain this passion.

 Although Pearse Lyons owned a brewery & distillery in Kentucky, eventually it was time to go all the way back to his Irish whiskey roots.
 Pearse Lyons Distillery opened its shiny new distillery in the former St. James Church in Dublin in 2017.
-Getting the facility that point took a lot of work & money.
+Getting the facility to that point took a lot of work & money.

 Pearse Lyons is located in the Liberties in the old St. James Church, just behind the Guinness Brewery.
 The present St. James Church building dates back to 1859, and it was first founded in 1707.
-Its history goes back even further with the St. James parish being documented all the way back the the 12th century.
-Like much of the Liberties, St. James Church underwent rough times before seeing a 21st century rebirth.
+Its history goes back even further with the St. James parish being documented all the way back to the 12th century.
+Like much of the Liberties, St. James Church underwent rough times before seeing a 21st-century rebirth.
 After closing at this location in the 1960s, the church sat vacant for decades until Pearse Lyons & his wife Deirdre bought the property for €700,000 in 2013.
 They then sunk a further €20 million into renovating St. James Church & opening the Pearse Lyons distillery.

-Pearse Lyons passed away in 2018, but fortunately he was able to see his passion project begin operations before his death.
+Pearse Lyons passed away in 2018, but fortunately, he was able to see his passion project begin operations before his death.

-The Pearse Lyons Distillery tour in Dublin
+Pearse Lyons Distillery Tour in Dublin

 In addition to the church that houses the distillery itself, there is also a modern new building that Pearse Lyons has constructed next door.
 This facility is where the ticket office is and where the distillery tours begin.
 You can also pre-book Pearse Lyons Distillery tour tickets online (recommended during the busy season).